 Pros of construction-to-permanent loans

-- Only one set of closing costs: The beauty of a construction-to-permanent loan is that it’s a package.
-Instead of taking out a construction loan, then a mortgage, a construction-to-permanent loan combines the two, which limits your closing costs.
+- Only one set of closing costs: Instead of taking out a construction loan, and then a mortgage, a construction-to-permanent loan combines the two, which limits your closing costs.

 - Ability to draw funds as needed: Construction-to-permanent loans pay out to builders as the project progresses.